September 12-16, 2017

 To get to the Nemesis Mtn Trailhead (near Red Rock Pass), we'll follow these directions:

-Turn Right onto Henry's Lake Drive (Rd 055) toward Red Rock Pass
+Turn Right onto Henrys Lake Rd/Red Rock Pass Road to head toward Red Rock Pass

 We'll be camped at Nemesis Mtn TH.
 This is a primitive frontcountry campsite.
 The crew will need to filter all water and dig a latrine for the week.